-The financial statements for the years ended December 31, 2022 and 2021 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
-The financial statements were authorized for issuance by management on March 29, 2023.
+The consolidated financial statements for the year ended December 31, 2022 and the period from May 21, 2021 to December 31, 2021 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the International Accounting Standards Board ("IASB").
+The consolidated financial statements were authorized for issuance by management on March 29, 2023.